projectNEWM/contracts/AUDIT_NOTES.md

 8. Min/Max of script will occur after audit completion with a refactor.

-10. Combing the function will result in a new name change to correctly reflect the functionality.
+10. I Combined the function and changed the name to something that reflects the functionality.

 12. All cabal files are the newest I can get since IOG is not putting in effort to maintain the plutus starter repo.
+This is the most up-to-date cabal project file I can find that actually compiles Plutus V2 smart contracts.